dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 Install a reverse proxy (Nginx for example) on the server if you want to listen on port 80 (http) or 443 (https).
 It has to forward the requests from port 80 or 443 to port 8080.

-Procedure to install and configure Nginx as reverse proxy:
+Procedure to install and configure Nginx as reverse proxy: (OPTIONAL)

 For example: